microsoft/fluentui/packages/react-components/react-teaching-popover-preview/docs/Spec.md

 ## Background

-A Teaching Bubble is a structured popover to showcase information about a new component feature to a user.
+A Teaching Popover is a structured popover to showcase information about a new component feature to a user.
 It should be attached via a trigger to a button, info tip, or component - or for further extension, callout(s).
 TeachingPopover can also be displayed programmatically, in this case it's intent should be announced to the user on launch to define context for accessibility users.

 For a simple feature, a single paged TeachingPopover can be used to display core information, while extensive reading can be linked via a 'Learn More' secondary action.